NEST-Protocol/NEST-Fi-User-Guide/README.md

 ### Futures

-You can use $NEST to buy ETH/USDT and BTC/USDT futures here, with up to 50X leverage.
+You can use $NEST to buy ETH/USDT, BTC/USDT, BNB/USDT, MATIC/USDT, ADA/USDT, ADA/USDT, XRP/USD futures here, with up to 50X leverage.
 We offer you 1-50 times leverage.
 The following steps show you how to buy futures on NEST Fi.

 #### Connect your wallet